Harlow Robinson (Neighbours): Crush on Ned Willis

 Harlow confides in Ned Willis (Ben Hall) over her compassion fatigue and the two strike a strong bond and start spending a lot of time with each other.
 Whilst on the River Bend Getaway trip, Harlow and Ned get lost in the forest and huddle for warmth at night.
 The next day, the pair find a waterfall and pond, where they swim in the water together and kiss.
 Lee explained the storyline as "Ned and Harlow end up at a waterfall, where things get steamy.
 They end up kissing and hooking up..."
-Ned's ex-girlfriend, Amy Greenwood (Jacinta Stapleton), finds the them after they quickly get changed and Amy requests they begin dating again.
+Ned's ex-girlfriend, Amy Greenwood (Jacinta Stapleton), finds them after they quickly get changed and Amy requests they begin dating again.
 Harlow tries to stop Ned from agreeing, but it does not work and Ned and Amy, still unaware of their kiss, begin dating once more.
 Harlow goes back home in embarrassment in scenes filmed in London, which Donovan called "tricky."
 She explained, "It was tricky, I think.
 It's hard when you haven't really had any scripts.
 I obviously was briefed on what happens, but because Neighbours works at such a quick pace, it can change.
 You kind of have to go in there and imagine what would have happened with everything you've been given in terms of information.
 It's also hard to envision the scenes that happened before – why she feels so flustered, without properly having filmed it.
 But that's the fun and games of this show – it's very much like that, so you just have to do what you do."
 Of running away from Ned, Donovan said, "Yeah, I think she just needs to step out of Erinsborough for a little bit and see people who aren't on the Street and figure out what she wants to do.
 Whenever you come home, you get time to think about what's going on in your life.
 I think she really needed that and she gets to see her aunt as well, who's probably the closest thing she has to her mum.
 I think she probably just needed to get out of Erinsborough for a second."
 Ned admits that he has feelings for Harlow and Amy, who senses something off, attempts to make friends with Harlow, which only "increases the sense of awkwardness between Ned and Harlow."
 Ned tells Harlow that he will break up with Amy after her Fashion Week show is finished, however during the show, in which Harlow is a model for, Corey Smythe-Jones (Laurence Boxhall) projects "damning" images of Harlow and Ned kissing on Harlow's white dress.
 Corey also vandalises Amy's van and frames Harlow, whilst Amy breaks up with Ned, who leaves Erinsborough shortly after.